killfrog47/rrproject/readme.md

 - [ ] Add ability to use a link to download boilerplate zip
 - [ ] Compress (zip) boilerplates in lib
 - [ ] Add wordpress boilerplate
+- [ ] Expand to be used with require

 I plan to add more boilerplates to the tool as soon as I find out which ones I need.
 The more features the better so feel free to open up an issue on github with the feature request.